How Businesses in Fredericton Can Win More Customers Online

 • Helpful tips.
 A boutique can share how to style a capsule wardrobe for four seasons.
 A trades company can post maintenance checklists for winter.
 A café can post reheating instructions for take home pastries.

-Cadence and engagement
+Cadence and Engagement

 Aim for two to four posts per week and use Stories or Reels for quick updates.
 Block ninety minutes on Monday to schedule the week, then spend ten minutes per day replying to comments and messages.
 Save time with templates for recurring features such as Weekly Special, Staff Pick, or Friday Hours Update.